Frequently asked questions......

 The classes are on-going weekly subject to my online schedule.

 Face-to-Face Classes are £50 for pre-booked block of 5 paid in advance, or

 Single Sessions are £12.50 they can also be pre-booked + paid or by Drop-in only if there are spaces left.

 Zoom Classes & Outdoor Classes are Drop-in @ £7.50/session.

 What style of Yoga do you teach?

 I would say I have an eclectic style which is a synthesis of my many years of yoga practice & training - it is broadly based on a foundation of

 Hatha Yoga.
 My classes include yoga asana (postures & sequencing; breath-work; relaxation & mindfulness meditation practices.
 I also incorporate Energy Medicine Yoga practices to activate/balance the energy body; plus Yin & Restorative Yoga.

 I also teach Seasonally, changing on a monthly basis which has a specific focus, to balance the energies of the particular season.

-feeling of calm and rejuvenation.
+leave with a feeling of calm and rejuvenation.
 Have a look at About Yoga page for more information.